Can Pilates Exercises be Used to Ease Degenerative Disc Disease Pain?

 Real Patients Real Stories

 Several examples of those who used Pilates as a degenerative disc disease treatment include a 64-year-old man who, in the early 1980s, injured his back while volunteering as a firefighter.
 He had surgery following the injury, but problems continued.
 An MRI showed his degenerative disc disease six years ago.
 He simply did not feel comfortable moving around.
 He has trouble bending over to pick something up off the floor.
-An avid boater, he wanted to feel comfortable walking on floating docks.
+An avid boater, he wanted to feel comfortable walking on floating docks again.

 He tried physical therapy, gym programs, chiropractors and several more surgeries to no relief.